the-teachingRSE-project/competencies/competencies.md

 #### Bachelor's Level

 Students at undergraduate level mostly consume science/knowledge.
-During their studies they should also learn about the existence of digital tools and structures.
+During their studies, they should also learn about the existence of digital tools and structures.
 Undergrad students should be aware that RSEs exist and that software has different quality aspects (DOCBB).
 They should be aware of domain specific tools (LIBS, SRU) and where to find them (SWREPOS, DOMREP).
-At this level it is sufficient to consider software as black boxes (USERS) although some training in data presentation would be very helpful and a good way to find out about programming (MOD, NEW).
+At this level, it is sufficient to consider software as black boxes (USERS) although some training in data presentation would be very helpful and a good way to find out about programming (MOD, NEW).
 They should have an awareness of software licenses and who to ask if they have any questions (SP).
 They will be taught about the research cycle (RC) and that researchers often work in groups (TEAM).
-During practicals they will have an opportunity for peer learning (TEACH).
+During practicals, they will have an opportunity for peer learning (TEACH).

 #### Master's Level